Qinxiaoye/VEM_mechanics2D/readme.md

 # Virtual element method (VEM) for 2D linear elasticity
 Matlab codes for virtual element method

+#
-# You can find the code at www.vemhub.com
+You can find the code at www.vemhub.com

+Basic principle is given in Basic theory.pdf

 ## Features: